NikkyAI/CurseProxy/README.md

 to your `.bashrc` / `.zshrc`

 note: cron seems to be unable to read the aliases so for scripts you may need to use the full `dotnet [ddl]` command

+### Register

+with the command `register` you can create a old style (non twitch) account that can be used with the API

 ## Run